EmmaGoodliffe/transcribe-stt/scripts/README.md

 # `scripts`

+Scripts used in development and production

 ## `scripts/bash`

 Bash scripts used in production

 ## `scripts/ts`

-TypeScript scripts used in production
+TypeScript scripts used in development

 ### `scripts/ts/LanguageCode`